PronobDas/cleanCodeSummary/cleanCode.md

 5. Have no side effects.
 6. Don't use flag arguments.
 Split method into several independent methods that can be called from the client without the flag.

+Good Code / Refactored Function

+    Functions should not be 100 lines long.
+    Functions should hardly ever be 20 lines long.

+Shrunk Code / The Rules of Functions

+    1st rule:   Functions should be small
+    2nd rule:   They should be smaller than that.

 Prose Code / Arguments

-  Keep the argument count between 2-3 never use a arg type of boolean.
+    Keep the argument count between 2-3
+    Never use a arg type of boolean, use 2 different functions instead.

-Avoid Switch Statements / Problems and Evolution of some programming languages Because they break.
+Avoid Switch Statements / Problems and Evolution of some programming languages

+    Because they break.

-Output Arguments No Side Effects / Garbage Collection
+Output Arguments has No Side Effects / Garbage Collection

-Side effect functions come in pair. like open and close.
+Side effect functions come in pair, like open and close.

 No Side Effects / Using Lambda

-No Side Effects / Command and Query Separation Anything that returns a value by default they does not change the system-- COnvention.
+No Side Effects / Command and Query Separation

+    Convention: Anything that returns a value by default they does not change the system.
     Whoever returns void changes the system.

-No Side Effects / Prefer Exceptions to returning error codes Inside in try block, we should keep only the try block, nothing others as prefix or suffix.
+No Side Effects / Prefer Exceptions to returning error codes

+    Inside in try block, we should keep only the try block, nothing others as prefix or suffix.
-DRY Principle (Don't Repeat Yourself)

 ## Comments rules